Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 Reasons to Plant a Leyland Cypress Tree

 No tree will provide 100% safety for your backyard birds, as we have witnessed a hawk fly directly up into the Leyland cypress tree in an attempt to capture a bird.
-Luckily, the bird was able to fly out the back of the tree and escape while the hawk was fighting through the branches of the dense tree.
+Luckily, the bird was able to fly out the back of the cypress and escape while the hawk was fighting through the branches of the dense tree.
 But the birds keep coming back to the tree and seem to know that they are safer there than anyplace else.

-Also, this type of tree can grow to become a living barrier that can grow up to 60 feet tall with a diameter of up to 15 feet, affording you and your family the privacy you deserve.
+Also, this type of tree can become a living barrier that can grow up to 60 feet tall with a diameter of up to 15 feet, affording you and your family the privacy you deserve.

 This fast-growing evergreen has fine, feathery, soft-green pointed needles on flattened branches.
 At maturity, the needles will turn a dark blue-green color.
 The tree matures to a dense, pyramidal outline.
 These trees are hardy in USDA growing zones 6–10.